MelonKony/millmint/content/utopia/vekllei/culture/language.md

 {{< hint >}}
 ❖ Read more: *[How to Speak Vekllei](/posts/2020-11-14-language/)*
 {{< /hint >}}

+>*What is the worth of the worthless?
+I think it is the existence of a marvellous intuitive physicality.
+That is, if we use words to carve out things as having certain functions and certain uses to human beings, we overlook something very important.*

+— Yoshio Nakamura

 Let's take a look in more detail about how each aspect of the Vekllei language operates in daily life.
 With six recognised language, Vekllei is unique in its complexity and multidimensionality, appropriating a variety of scripts, glossaries, alphabets and physical components.
 Literacy in the country is very high, and [*Spoken Vekllei*](/utopia/vekllei/culture/language/#spoken-vekllei) and [*Topet*](/utopia/vekllei/culture/language/#topet) are understood universally.